 For more information on the nursing home ratings, including the searchable database, please visit:

-O&H: Allie, we’ve heard that dogs can help people keep fit.
+O&H: Allie, we’ve heard about a program that helps elderly people keep their pets.
 Please tell us about it.

 Distribution of This Newsletter

 Oast & Hook encourages you to share this newsletter with anyone who is interested in issues pertaining to the elderly, the disabled and their advocates.
 The information in this newsletter may be copied and distributed, without charge and without permission, but with appropriate citation to Oast & Hook, P.C.
 If you are interested in a free subscription to the Oast & Hook News, then please e-mail us at email@example.com , telephone us at 757-399-7506, or fax us at 757-397-1267.